-Where x_a is the assigned value for the EQAS study, x is the Laboratory result, and $U(x_a)$ and U(x) are respectively the expanded uncertainties associated with each result.
-It is considered that when $|E_n|$ is:
+Where $x_a$ is the assigned value for the EQAS study, x is the Laboratory result, and $U(x_a)$ and U(x) are respectively the expanded uncertainties associated with each result.
+It is considered that when $|E_a|$ is:

 - Close to one (1): then the MU is correctly estimated provided it is less than the maximum acceptable MU required by WADA; - Repeatedly less than one (1): then the MU is probably overestimated.
 This could still be acceptable provided that the reported MU is less than the target MU (maximum uncertainty permitted).
-Nonetheless, the MU for this particular analytical procedure should be re-assessed; - Repeatedly greater than one (1): the \underline{MU} is probably underestimated and in this case the reason for the high E_n value should be re-assessed.
-If necessary, steps should be taken to re-evaluate the \underline{MU} .
+Nonetheless, the MU for this particular quantitative Confirmation Procedure should be re-assessed; - Repeatedly greater than one (1): the $\underline{MU}$ is probably underestimated and in this case the reason for the high $E_n$ value should be re-assessed.
+If necessary, steps should be taken to re-evaluate the $\underline{MU}$ .

-Whenever there is a change in the analytical procedure (extraction step, derivatization conditions, internal standard, etc.) a re-validation of the procedure and a re-assessment of MU of results obtained using the altered procedure is required.
+Whenever there is a change in the quantitative Confirmation Procedure (extraction step, derivatization conditions, internal standard, etc.) a re-validation of the procedure and a re-assessment of MU of results obtained using the altered procedure is required.

-It is necessary to check that the analytical procedure is still fit-for-purpose (e.g. the MU estimated by the Laboratory for a particular analytical procedure is below the maximum acceptable MU given in Table 1 above).
+It is necessary to check that the quantitative Confirmation Procedure is still Fitfor-Purpose (e.g. the MU estimated by the Laboratory for a particular quantitative Confirmation Procedure is below the maximum acceptable MU given in Table 1 above).

-Document Number: TD2018DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 15 November 2017 Effective Date: 1 March 2018
+Document Number: TD2019DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 14 November 2018 Effective Date: 1 March 2019